johnwcowan/r7rs-work/ContextsCowan.md

 `(functor-lift `*c proc*`)`

-Returns a procedure that unwraps its argument, calls *proc*, and returns the wrapped result.
+Returns a procedure that unwraps its argument in the context *c*, calls *proc*, and returns the wrapped result.
 Note that, exceptionally, `functor-lift` does not itself return a wrapped result.